 The dragon's earfins fell further, now out of cynicism rather than concern.

 "When did she do it?"
-Hiccup whispered to himself, paying his companion no mind.
+Hiccup whispered to himself.
 "It couldn't have been...no...I thought I was watching her...then again, it was getting dark..."

 Knowing her, all it would have taken was one moment of facing Toothless, one moment where his eyes weren't following her.
 That was Camicazi's magic.
 She could have you guessing at how she cheated you for eternity.